 Mount High is situated on the Natalshoop Farm, high up in the mountains of the South African province of Mpumalanga.
-It is made up of vast grassy plains that are surrounded by rugged mountain ranges, which are a delight to explore.

 The flora of the region includes some very rare alpine species of wild flowers, as well as a close relative of the South African national flower, the protea.
 These adorn the sloped hills that create the impressive mountain ranges, and occupy the banks of the mountain streams.
 The stream water is clear and chilly, refreshing for thirsty hikers and scenic for those that want to dip their toes in.
 The Spekboom River is nearby and is a popular spot for fly-fishing, thanks to its resident population of rainbow trout.